The Challenge: Rejection hurts like hell.

 Before the game, Georgetown head coach John Thompson told Ewing, “Everything that comes to the rim, take it back, take it back” (ESPN’s Requiem For The Big East).

 He was instructing his freshman center to reject every single North Carolina shot, even if it meant doing something illegal that would result in two free points for the opposing team.

 He wanted Ewing to seem so imposing, so much larger than life that he was willing to sacrifice a few points on the scoreboard to gain a few points in the mental game.

 Rejection Feels Like A Punch In The Face

 Based on what we learned earlier, this makes a lot of sense.
 When we are rejected, our brain is impacted in a similar way as to a punch in the face.
-We don’t always remember the circumstance surrounding the rejection, we just remember the pain.
+We don’t always remember the circumstances surrounding the rejection; we just remember the pain.

 Our Response To Rejection Can Go One Of Two Ways

 To start the second half, Jordan had two options.
 Option A, he could try to avoid reliving the rejection and stop shooting the ball.
 Option B, he could embrace the rejection and keep attacking the basket.

 Jordan didn’t know it at the time, but option A was the path to stress, and choosing option B would lead to growth.